-The COVID19 global pandemic continued to impact on the financial performance of the Council during 2021/22 and this impact is reflected in the financial outturn position.
-The pandemic saw the Council continue to support residents and businesses in the city, as the Country started to live with the virus.
+The COVID19 global pandemic continued to impact on the financial performance of the Council during 2022-23 and this impact is reflected in the financial outturn position as we moved away from restrictions from previous years.

-The cyber incident in December 2021 has led to further financial pressures for the Council and disruption to the collation of this Financial Outturn report.
-The Council has secured several sources of Government funding to support its recovery from the incident totalling £250k, which has been spent or committed in the 2021/22 Outturn, relating to recovery activities prior to the end of the financial year.
+The cyber incident in December 2021 led to further financial pressures for the Council and disruption to the collation of this Financial Outturn report.
+The 2022/23 Outturn figure includes all the costs incurred and committed relating to recovery activities prior to the end of the financial year.

 A further impact as a result of the pandemic is within the Council's reserves.
-The reserves for 2020/21 were enhanced to include a Collection Fund Timing reserve for the surplus on business rates Section 31 grant of £8.930m received by the council to compensate for the loss of business rates income as a result of the late decision to provide extended retail relief grant to retail, hospitality and leisure businesses, and nursery providers to support them through the pandemic.
-The legislation that covers the Collection Fund accounting means the related deficit as a result of the loss of business rates income in the previous year will be charged to the General Fund 2021/22.
-As a result the reserve created in 2020/21 of £8.930m has been released in 2021/22 to match the expenditure.
-A similar late decision surrounding NNDR reliefs was made by the Government in relation to 2021/22 leading to a further £2.811m being placed in reserve for release in 2022/23.
+The reserves include a Collection Fund Timing reserve for the surplus on business rates Section 31 grant of £2.8m received by the council to compensate for the loss of business rates income as a result of the extended retail relied grant to retail hospitality and leisure businesses and nursery providers to support them through the pandemic.
+The legislation that covers the Collection Fund accounting means the related deficit as a result of the loss of business rates income in the previous year will be charged to the General Fund 2022/23.
+As a result the full balance of the reserve has been drawn down.

-The spending review 2021 was announced in December 2021, and will cover one year only.
-This will fundamentally be a roll forward of the current settlement with a new three-year Spending Review now expected 2023/24.
+The spending review 2021 announced in October 2021, will cover three years, this will see local government in England receive an increase of £4.8bn over those three years.
 The Council's future financial planning will reflect the expected implications.

-The 2021/22 budgeting process was influenced by the on-going need to make savings and efficiencies while still delivering council services to the residents of the city.
-The net budget requirement of £13.980m was approved by Cabinet and Council in February 2021.
-The Money Plan

-(www.gloucester.gov.uk/council/performance-and-spending/budget-and-finance/Pages/5-Year-Money-Plan.aspx) identified no targeted reductions in 2021/22.
-The Money Plan included an increase in Council Tax of £5 which resulted in an income from Council Tax of £8.081m.
+The 2022/23 budgeting process was influenced by the on-going need to make savings and efficiencies while still delivering council services to the residents of the city.
+The net budget requirement of £14.535m was approved by Cabinet and Council in February 2022.
+The Money Plan (www.gloucester.gov.uk/council/performance-and-spending/budget-and-finance/Pages/5-Year-Money-Plan.aspx) identified no targeted reductions in 2022/23.
+The Money Plan included an increase in Council Tax of £5 which resulted in an income from Council Tax of £8.6m.

-In producing the Money Plan for 2021/22 to 2025/26 the aim was to align the objectives set out in the Council Plan 2020-24.
-The net revenue budget approved by Council in February was £13.980m.
-The actual net expenditure for the year was £14.437m including transfers to and from earmarked reserves.
-The outturn position has seen a £586k decrease in the General Fund.
+In producing the Money Plan for 2022-23 to 2026-27 the aim was to align the objectives set out in the Council Plan 2021-24.
+The net revenue budget approved by Council in February 2022 was £14.726m.
+The actual net expenditure for the year was £15.459m including transfers to and from earmarked reserves.
+The outturn position has seen a £733k decrease in the General Fund.